Book a free consultation meeting!

-There are dozens of medium size news sites that are suitable for your blockchain PR campaign.
-They might not have millions of views like Forbes, but the target audience there is extremely relevant for your IEO/ICO/STO.
+There are dozens of medium size news sites that are suitable for your creative blockchain PR campaign.
+They might not have millions of views like Forbes, but the target audience is extremely relevant for your IEO/ICO/STO.

-Unlike Forbes & other large publications that generate dozens of articles per day on an array of different subjects, medium-size publications usually release only a few articles per day, giving each article more time in the “spotlight”.
+Unlike Forbes & other large publications that generate dozens of articles per day on an array of different subjects, medium-size publications usually release only a few articles per day, giving each article more time in the “spotlight.”

-So why so many companies who launch blockchain PR campaigns that include large and medium publications are not achieving their goals?
+So why are so many companies who launch blockchain public relations campaigns (including large and medium publications) not achieving their goals?
 That’s precisely what we are going to discuss in the next chapter.